 When you have more energy it’s amazing how time seems to magically stretch when it didn’t seem like there was time before.
 You don’t need to be Mother Theresa.
 Just a bit of help to your fellow mamas here and there really adds up!

-For example, my friend Alison just had a baby.
+For example, a friend of mine just had a baby.
 I wanted to do something to help.
-So I made a big pot of soup and I brought a big container of it over to Alison’s house for her family’s dinner, and my family ate the rest of it for our dinner.
+So I made a big pot of soup and I brought a big container of it over to her house for her family’s dinner, and my family ate the rest of it for our dinner.

-Easy-peasy!
-And myself and my kids got to go over and meet the new baby, I enjoyed a visit with my friend, and I felt energized by doing something helpful for her and her family.
+I'm a busy working mom with young children myself.
+I could have easily told myself I didn't have the time to help her out, but I knew it wanted to do it and I knew it would feel god!
+My kids and I got to go over and meet the new baby, I enjoyed a visit with my friend, and I felt energized by doing something helpful for her and her family.
+It felt good all around and strengthened relationships and a sense of community.

 What else could you do?
 Do you know a couple who is exhausted from parenthood and could really use a night out?
 Invite their kids over to play with your kids so they can go out to dinner.